ocamllabs/ocamllabs-www/_posts/2016-06-28-js-fp-meetup.md

 -   Sebastian Funk - Jane Street - "OCaml: the ultimate configuration language"

-{% include thumbs.html name1="LDNFunc.jpg" name2="YaronTalk.jpg" name3="KCcow.jpg" %}
+{% include thumbs.html name1="LDNFunc.jpg" alt1="The three speakers for the night" name2="YaronTalk.jpg" alt2="Yaron Minsky speaks to a packed room about Incremental" name3="KCcow.jpg" alt3="KC discovers a multicore cow" %}

 Jane Street was once again a stunning venue, and we were lucky to have Yaron Minsky visiting from NY to share his FP wisdom.
 He started the